mikeocool/rustlings-devcontainer/README.md

 ## TODO

-* rustlings init requires pressing enter to procees
+* Add  to devcontainer -- can't currently do this